Choosing an upgrade strategy

 Note: If Plesk is installed in a container using Virtuozzo containers templates, consider performing an upgrade using templates.
 See full list of instructions in the article #117518.

-If you are running Plesk 10.4.4, go to Tools & Settings > Updates and Upgrades and begin the upgrade using Plesk Installer's web interface.
+If you are running Plesk 10.4.4 or later, go to Tools & Settings > Updates and Upgrades and begin the upgrade using Plesk Installer's web interface.
 Otherwise, download the latest Autoinstaller for your OS and architecture from our website and run it:

 chmod +x ./plesk-installer ./plesk-installer

-If an upgrade on Linux has been started while connected to the server via SSH, make sure that the connection is not interrupted before the upgrade process finishes.
-The best practice is to use the
+If an upgrade on Linux has been started while connected to the server via SSH, make sure the connection is not interrupted before the upgrade process finishes.
+The best practice is using the

 screen console screen manager, which allows multiple console sessions over a single SSH connection and keeps programs running in virtual terminals, even if the SSH connection is interrupted.
 You can get acquainted with this handy tool through this short introduction manual.